pingcap/docs/tidb-lightning/deploy-tidb-lightning.md

 #### Step 2: Download the TiDB Lightning installation package

-Refer to the [TiDB enterprise tools download page](/download-ecosystem-tools.md#tidb-lightning) to download the TiDB Lightning package (choose the same version as that of the TiDB cluster).
+Refer to the [TiDB enterprise tools download page](/download-ecosystem-tools.md#tidb-lightning) to download the TiDB Lightning package.
+TiDB Lightning is compatible with TiDB clusters in lower versions.
+It is recommended that you download the latest stable version of the TiDB Lightning installation package.

 #### Step 3: Start `tidb-lightning`